-And I'm Alison Brandenburg!
-Welcome to a special edition of the "Bear Facts", where we're celebrating Homecoming here at Bishop Garrigan High School.
+And I'm Kandice Roethler!
+Welcome once again to the "Bear Facts", the weekly radio show from Bishop Garrigan High School.

-Our Senior Spotlight this week shines on two members of our Homecoming royal court: Tara Trenary and Ashley Waller.
-Here to tell you about them is Kandice Roethler.
+This week's Senior Spotlight shines on Lizzie Mayer and Mark Laubenthal.
+Here to tell you about them is Samantha Arndorfer.

-That's the "Bear Facts" for Homecoming week.
-Thanks for tuning in, and be sure to catch the show again next week for more news from Bishop Garrigan High School.
+That's the "Bear Facts" for this week.
+Thanks for tuning in, and be sure to catch our show again next week when we'll be back with more news from Bishop Garrigan High School.